vk-cs/docs-public/docs/en/main/additionals/special/1cgrm/1cgrm-start/1cgrm-start.md

 ## Application launch

-Once the application has been successfully created, it will appear in the list of applications in the VK CS panel.
+Once the application has been successfully created, it will appear in the list of applications in the VK Cloud panel.
 The application card contains the data entered during creation.
 It is impossible to change or delete this data.

 **Attention**